nateemma/strategies/TSPredict/README.md

 # Time Series Prediction (TSPredict)

 Strategies in this directory implement a common approach to 'simply' estimating future values of a time series - in this case, the gain.
-I use gain instead of price because the values are simiular across all pairs (price is not at all) and so I can create models that work for any pair.
+I use gain instead of price because the values are similar across all pairs (price is not at all) and so I can create models that work for any pair.

 In general, all of these strategies will try to load an existing model, but if it is not found it will create and train a new model.
 So, the first time you run a strategy, do so over a long period of time.
 On subsequent runs, the strategy will load the saved model, and use that as the basis for all pairs.
 Pair-specific data is used to incrementally train the model with new data as it becomes available (but this is not saved).
 In theory, prediction accuracy should get better over time